Marioegidio/hot-cool/README.md

 ```

-For deploying the function
+To deploy the function:
-- Set your IP in the url of _yaml_ file
+1. Set your IP in the url of _yaml_ file
-- Create a new project on Nuclio
+2. Create a new project on Nuclio
-- Access, from the Nuclio dashboard, to the project _YOUR-PROJECT-NAME_ and create new function.
+3. Access, from the Nuclio dashboard, to the project _YOUR-PROJECT-NAME_ and create new function.
-- When the system ask to create new function you have to select the import form yaml
+4. When the system ask to create new function you have to select the import form yaml
-- Load the file "src/sensors/temperaturehandlermqtt.yaml".
+5. Load the file "src/sensors/temperaturehandlermqtt.yaml".
 At this point the dashboard show you the function IDE where it is needed to deploy on the system the function pressing the button _"Deploy"_.

 The same procedure could be achieved but create new function and copy the JavaScript code in the edidor part, and create the new trigger for the MQTT messages.